omarnate1/projects/my_projects/survey_form/README.md

 To view the survey form:

-1. Clone the repository: `git clone https://github.com/your-username/survey-form.git`
+1. Clone the repository: `git clone https://github.com/your-username/survey-form.git](https://github.com/omarnate1/projects/tree/main/my_projects/survey_form`
 2. Navigate to the project directory.
 3. Open the `index.html` file in a web browser.

 ## Contributing

-Contributions to improve the form's functionality, enhance styling, add new question types, implement additional validation, or optimize responsiveness are welcome!
+Contributions to improve the form's functionality, enhance the styling, add new question types, implement additional validation, or optimize responsiveness are welcome!
 Follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`